aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

     --8<-- "examples/snippets/idempotency/types.ts:3:16"
     ```

+Note that for the middleware to work, your Lambda function handler must return a value different from `undefined`.
+This is a [known limitation of Middy.js early return feature](https://github.com/middyjs/middy/issues/1236).
+If your use case requires early returns, you can use the `makeIdempotent` function wrapper instead.

 ### Choosing a payload subset for idempotency

 Use [`IdempotencyConfig`](#customizing-the-default-behavior) to instruct the idempotent decorator to only use a portion of your payload to verify whether a request is idempotent, and therefore it should not be retried.
 When dealing with a more elaborate payload, where parts of the payload always change, you should use the **`eventKeyJmesPath`** parameter.